grigsos/github-cicd-workshop/content/exercise_4/README.md

 - (Optional) Allow your workflow to run on every push to PR temporarily.
 - Merge PR into the master branch.

-The GitHub Actions workflow should run automatically, build the Docker image, and push it to Docker Hub.